CopperSpice API 2.0.0

 void QProcess::setStandardInputFile ( const QString fileName)

-Redirects the process' standard input to the file indicated by fileName.
-When an input redirection is in place, the QProcess object will be in read only mode (calling write() will result in error).
-If the file fileName does not exist at the moment start() is called or is not readable, starting the process will fail.
+Redirects the standard input for the command from the file indicated by fileName.
+When an input redirection is in place the QProcess will be in read only mode.
+If the file fileName does not exist at the moment start() is called or is not readable, starting the command will fail.

-Calling setStandardInputFile() after the process has started has no effect.
+Calling setStandardInputFile() after the command has started has no effect.

 See also